 Call or visit your banking institution in person to request the wire transfer.
 If submitting the request online, make sure it is sent via a secure messaging system provided by your bank.

 The Bottom Line

-But, you should understand the seriousness of the threat with home title fraud and wiring scams.
+But, you should understand the seriousness of the threat of home title fraud and wiring scams.
 We take precautions to educate, remind and protect our clients throughout the home purchase process.
-It’s also important to check the county property appraiser website every so often to make sure the records are still in your name and not showing suspicious activity.
+It’s also important to check the county property appraiser’s website every so often to make sure the records are still in your name and not showing suspicious activity.